 #2.
 Don’t assume they need help

 Grown-ups with disabilities should be treated like adults that they are.
 Don’t just help them cross the road; ask them if they need help and kindly oblige their reply.
 Sometimes, individuals would feel comfortable helping themselves than constantly being reminded that they are unable to, while other times, they truly need that help.
 He might not have been sitting at that bus stop, just hoping to be helped to the other side of the road.
 The key is to ask them and not assume on their behalf.

 There’s nothing as infantilizing as talking in a high, low, or funny tone when speaking to people with disabilities.
 Speak as you’d normally do unless told otherwise.
 Communicate respectfully to them, and be sure to stay calm and be yourself.
 They are humans just like you.

 #4.
 Help them magnify their strengths

-Every now and then people with disabilities get overwhelmed and frustrated.
-If they’re your friend or family, this is the right time to show up for them and remind them about the good in them, their strengths and how they are loved and needed.
+Every now and then, people with disabilities get overwhelmed and frustrated.
+If they’re your friend or family, this is the right time to show up for them and remind them about the good in them, their strengths, and how they are loved and needed.
 This shouldn’t be confused for patronizing.
-So be sure to always offer only real and genuine words of affirmation.
+So be sure always to offer only real and genuine words of affirmation.
 We all need words of affirmation every once in a while.